 An extraction is the complete removal of a tooth.
-Extractions are sometimes necessary if a primary tooth is preventing the normal eruption of a permanent tooth, if the tooth has suffered extensive tooth decay or trauma that cannot be repaired, if the patient has gum disease, or if the tooth is impacted (usually the wisdom teeth).
-Depending on the complexity of the case, an extraction can be performed surgically or non-surgically.
-A mild anesthesia is used to ensure you are as comfortable as possible throughout the procedure.
+Extractions are sometimes necessary if a primary tooth prevents the normal eruption of a permanent tooth if the tooth has suffered extensive tooth decay or trauma that your dentist cannot repair, if the patient has gum disease or if the tooth is impacted (usually the wisdom teeth).
+Depending on the case’s complexity, we can perform an extraction surgically or non-surgically.
+Mild anesthesia ensures you are as comfortable as possible throughout the procedure.

-In certain cases, the wisdom tooth that cannot come through becomes inflamed under the gums and in the jawbone, causing a sac to develop around the root of the tooth that then fills with liquid.
-This can cause a cyst or an abscess if it becomes infected.
-If either of these situations goes untreated, serious damage to the underlying bone and surrounding teeth and tissues can result.
+In some instances, the wisdom tooth that cannot come through becomes inflamed under the gums and in the jawbone, causing a sac to develop around the tooth’s root that fills with liquid.
+The sac can cause a cyst or an abscess if it becomes infected.
+If either of these situations goes untreated, severe damage to the underlying bone and surrounding teeth and tissues can result.

-To potentially stave off this result, an extraction of one, several or all of the wisdom teeth may be advised.
-If that is the case, we have the equipment and training needed to perform such extractions, with an absolute minimum of discomfort.
-Ask our staff for more information regarding tooth extractions in Longview, TX if you feel you may need one.
+To potentially stave off this result, an extraction of one, your dentist may advise several or all wisdom teeth.
+If that is the case, we have the equipment and training needed to perform such extractions with an absolute minimum of discomfort.